.NET

 Start local analysis with source-directory pointing to the root of your project and QODANA_TOKEN referring to the project token:

-3. In the Server-Side Analysis tool window, see the inspection results.
+In the tool window, see the analysis results.

 You can run the Qodana Community for .NET linter in a container mode as shown in the examples below.

-To analyze the main branch, release branches and the pull requests coming to your repository in container mode, save this workflow configuration to the .github/workflows/code_quality.yml file:
+To analyze the main branch, release branches and the pull requests coming to your repository in native mode, on the tab of the GitHub UI set up a new workflow and save the following workflow configuration to the .github/workflows/code_quality.yml file:

 In the root directory of your project repository, save this snippet to the Jenkinsfile: